-Similarly, your patient-facing processes can be separated from back-office processes.
-Patients use the public app to interact with healthcare services, and hospital employees can have one or several apps to handle back-office processes.
+Similarly, your customer-facing processes can be separated from back-office processes.
+Customers use the public app to interact with your services, and your employees can have one or several apps to handle back-office processes.
 In this way, modernization helps organizations future proof for new laws, regulations or trends that prompt a need for an app update.